 “You should become a tattoo artist.”

 There was a friend who was really pushy about the idea of me becoming a tattoo artist.
 He offered me to practice on his skin and threw all this information and videos at me without pausing to ask if it was something I was interested in.

-I thought about this when I was younger and had a passion for body modification, since being a tattoo artist sounds like a badass job.
+I thought about this when I was younger and had a passion for body modification.
+Being a tattoo artist sounds like a badass job.
 But when I considered it more seriously, I realized I’d hate it.

 The thought of doing my work around people every day, all day long sounds horrible.
 There would be people walking into my shop all the time asking for a quote.
-There would be smelly people, obnoxious people, ignorant people... (if you don’t believe that, you should talk to a few body modification artists).
+There would be smelly people, obnoxious people, ignorant people… (You should hear the wild stories from body modification artists!)

-And the reason I’d hate this job the most is that the majority of people would show up with a picture they've found on the internet, and I’d be spending most of my time copying other people’s stuff instead of drawing my own things.
+And the reason I’d hate this job the most is that the majority of people would show up with a picture they’ve found on the internet.
+I’d be spending most of my time copying other people’s stuff instead of drawing my own things.

 If this guy knew me well, he’d have known how important my own ideas are to my work, and how I actually love working alone.
 He’d be aware this advice goes against everything I want.

 Another friend suggested that I use my drawings for products like clocks, bags, boxes etc. and that I could even make them myself using a technique like decoupage.

 My answer was that I don’t want to spend my time manufacturing things and then attending fairs to sell them, or listing on various sites, packing, shipping etc. It’s not fun and I’d rather have someone else do that for me.
 That’s why I’m using printing services such as Society6, where I supply the artwork, and they do the rest for me.

 I’ve tried making prints myself, but I could never get the same quality for a good price in local shops, and I don’t have money to invest in a new expensive printer right now.